startxfr/helm-repository/charts/example-sxapi/README.md

 # STARTX helm : example-sxapi

-This helm chart is used to create a deployment of a small an simple micro-service based on sxapi engine running under nodejs engine.
+This helm chart is used to create a deployment of a small an simple micro-service based on [sxapi helm chart](https://startxfr.github.io/helm-repository/charts/sxapi)

 ## Requirements and guidelines